-Dr. Sethi is a Clinical Assistant Professor in the Department of Psychiatry and Behavioral Sciences and founding Director of the first academic Metabolic Psychiatry Clinical program in 2015.
-She is double board-certified in Psychiatry and Obesity Medicine and has additional expertise in adult eating disorders.
-She completed her residency in Psychiatry at Stanford University and specialized training in obesity at Duke Medical Center.
+Dr. Sethi is a Clinical Assistant Professor in the Department of Psychiatry and Behavioral Sciences and founding Director of the first academic Metabolic Psychiatry Clinical program since 2015.
+She is board-certified in both Psychiatry and Obesity Medicine with additional expertise in adult eating disorders.
+She completed her residency in Psychiatry at Stanford University and specialized training in Obesity Medicine at Duke Medical Center.
 Dr. Sethi received her MD jointly from Duke University School of Medicine and the National University of Singapore.
 She received a Masters degree in Biotechnology from Johns Hopkins University.
-Metabolic Psychiatry is a term she coined to describe an emerging clinical discipline focused on the integrative study and treatment of metabolic abnormalities and the relationship to mental illness.
+Metabolic Psychiatry is a term she developed to describe the emerging clinical discipline focused on the integrative study and treatment of metabolic dysfunction and the relationship to mental illness.
 Dr. Sethi's approach to psychiatric treatment incorporates detection and treatment of metabolic abnormalities, principles of obesity medicine, nutrition and metabolism.
-She was awarded funding by the Obesity Treatment Foundation and Baszucki Brain Foundation as principal investigator to study the effectiveness of a low - carbohydrate ketogenic dietary intervention in an outpatient cohort of patients with obesity or metabolic dysfunction overlapping with bipolar illness or schizophrenia.
-She is also a co-investigator on a pilot randomized clinical trial testing an FDA-approved obesity medication for binge-eating disorder and bulimia nervosa at Stanford University funded by SPARK.
+She was awarded funding by the Obesity Treatment Foundation and Baszucki Brain Foundation to study the effectiveness of a low - carbohydrate ketogenic dietary intervention in patients with bipolar illness or schizophrenia with overlapping metabolic abnormalities.
+Her previous research included a pilot randomized clinical trial testing an FDA-approved obesity medication for binge-eating disorder and bulimia nervosa at Stanford University funded by SPARK.
 She is a recipient of the Kuen Lau Bipolar Research Award and the Symonds Fellow Award from the Association of Women Psychiatrists for innovation in psychiatry and contributions to women’s health.
 She is a member of the Obesity Medicine Association, the American Psychiatric Association, and served on the council of the Northern California Psychiatric Association.

 - Obesity Medicine